Amid more State Police controversy, Baker, lawmakers point fingers at each other - The Boston Globe

 Democratic House Speaker Robert DeLeo also took exception with Baker’s comments, saying the governor’s proposed bills fall short of proposals crafted by lawmakers, including pending House legislation that would make it a crime for officers to submit false timesheets, which troopers did in the overtime fraud scandal.

 The Globe reported Sunday that dozens of troopers found by internal investigators to have broken the law remain on the force today.
-The serious cases of misconduct — including for assault and battery, drunken driving, harassment, and even closely associating with and providing sensitive background check information to known criminals — extend to some of the highest ranks in the department.
+The serious cases of misconduct — including for assault and battery, drunken driving, harassment, and even closely associating with and providing sensitive background check information to known criminals — extend to some of the top officers in the department.

 Advertisement

-A review of the department’s internal affairs files showed the agency rarely fires troopers almost no matter what they have done.
-Cases involving conduct that is criminal nature have rarely been referred for prosecution.
+A review of the department’s internal affairs files showed the agency rarely fires troopers, almost no matter what they have done.
+Cases involving conduct that is criminal in nature have rarely been referred for prosecution.

-In June, following national outcry over the death of George Floyd, a Black man who was killed by a Minneapolis police officer who kneeled on his neck for more than 8 minutes, Baker unveiled legislation to create a committee that would certify — and, for certain misconduct, decertify — police officers statewide.
+In June, following a national outcry over the death of George Floyd, Baker unveiled legislation to create a committee that would certify — and, for certain misconduct, decertify — police officers statewide.

 The following month, each legislative chamber passed police reform measures of their own.